in ,

 Will Stopping Ozempic Result in Withdrawal Symptoms?

-Withdrawal symptoms are commonly used for drugs that cause dependence.
-Hence sudden or rapid discontinuation may cause side effects.
+Withdrawal symptoms are commonly associated with drugs that cause dependence.
+Hence, sudden or rapid discontinuation may cause side effects.

 However, some of the effects of Ozempic may rapidly reverse when you stop it.